Venice is an excellent destination for a layover.

-Fortunately, layovering in Venice is easy to do, and despite my fiercely-held beliefs that I was going to miss my flight to Berlin, it ended up being a hassle-free experience and gave me an enjoyable first glimpse of the city.
+Fortunately, I quickly discovered that layovering in Venice is easy to do.
+And despite my fears that I was going to miss my connecting flight, it ended up being a hassle-free experience and gave me an enjoyable glimpse of the city.

 Getting to Venice From the Airport

-I was happy to discover that Venice’s airport has a left luggage section just outside of arrivals, because I definitely didn’t want to lug my backpack around with me all day.
-At just €6 for 24 hours, it was a bargain!
+Venice’s airport has a left luggage section just outside of arrivals, which will make any layover immediately much easier.
+At just €6 for 24 hours, it’s a bargain!
 I left my backpack and brought with me my camera, phone, and money for the day.

 From outside the left luggage area, you can then hop on an ATVO Venezia Express bus that takes you to Piazzale Roma, which comes in at €15 for a round-trip ride.
 Buses head from and to the airport every half an hour, so you’ll never have to wait long for one.

 From Piazzale Roma, you can then either walk into the more tourist parts of Venice (it’s a 25 minute walk to get to St Mark’s Square), but I decided to hop on a vaporetto (water bus) instead.
 The Linea Uno (No. 1) vaporetto runs from Piazzale Roma along the length of the Grand Canal and costs €7,50 for a single journey.

-Gondola rides are crazy-expensive (around €80 for a 40-minute ride) in Venice, and I would have also felt like a loner if I’d taken one on my own.
-The water buses, though, give you a similar experience at a much more affordable price.
+Gondola rides are crazy-expensive (around €80 for a 40-minute ride), so I decided to skip that particular experience.
+But the water transport in Venice, however, gives you a similar experience at a much more affordable price.
 You still get to see Venice from the water, and if you manage to get to the front of the queue while you wait for the vaporetto, you’ll be able to nab a front row seat outside, where you can clearly see all of the action.

-Venice was easily one of the prettiest places I’ve ever visited.
+Venice was easily one of the prettiest places I’d ever visited.

 I stayed on the water bus until Sant’Elena, then dawdled my way back towards Piazza San Marco (St Mark’s Square), wandering down narrow alleyways and gazing up at the colourful buildings.
 I was falling more and more in love with Venice with every step.

-And then, when I finally reached Piazza San Marco, I was greeted with scenes like these.
+And then, when I finally reached Piazza San Marco, I was greeted with the following scene.

-And suddenly Venice wasn’t quite so wonderful anymore.
+And suddenly Venice wasn’t quite as wonderful anymore.

-So here’s the thing: I’d heard that Venice was crazy-chaotic in the summer months — we all know about its troubles with overtourism — but I was still surprised by the crowds.
+I’d heard that Venice was crazy-chaotic in the summer months — we all know about its troubles with overtourism — but I was still surprised by the crowds.
 This was a random Tuesday in September, when all the kids were back in school.
 I really hadn’t expected it to be quite so busy.

-But, of course, I can’t complain about there being tourists in Venice when I was also a tourist, so I pretended the crowds weren’t there and set about seeing as much as possible.
+I couldn’t complain about there being tourists in Venice when I was also a tourist, so I pretended the crowds weren’t there and set about seeing as much as possible.
 After all, Venice is popular for a reason: because it’s amazing.

 I fought my way through St Mark’s Square, checking out Doge’s Palace, the opulent St. Mark’s Basilica, and the campanile.
-If you’re on a tight timeline on your layover, you may have to admire these iconic structures from the outside, because the queues were stretching back a hundred metres and I wanted to make sure I had time to see everything else.
+If you’re on a tight timeline on your layover, you may have to admire these iconic structures from the outside; the queues to enter often stretch back a hundred metres and you’ll want to make sure you have time to see everything else.

-I wandered across to the Bridge of Sighs, which was beautiful but with a sad history.
-The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being imprisoned.
+I wandered across to the Bridge of Sighs, which was beautiful.
+The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being locked up.

-I couldn’t come to Venice and not sample some of the gelato, so I hopped online to google “best gelato venice”, and made my way over to Gelato Fantasy, which is reportedly home to the best flavours in town.
+I couldn’t come to Venice and not sample some of the gelato, so I made my way over to Gelato Fantasy, which is reportedly home to the best flavours in town.
 I went for the strawberry cheesecake, and was it the best in Venice?
-I don’t know, but it was definitely the best I’ve ever tried.
+Well, it was definitely the best I’ve ever tried.

-And it was during this walk that I started to fall a little bit back in love with Venice.
-Away from the crowds, it can be so wonderful — it’s just really hard to escape them for more than a few minutes at a time.
+And it was during this walk that I started to truly appreciate Venice.
+Away from the crowds, it can be so wonderful — and wandering down small pathways is the perfect way to get some time for yourself.

 My First Impressions of Venice

 There were so many aspects to the city that I loved.
-While I was cruising along on the water, I absolutely adored it.
-I was making plans to visit every year, I couldn’t stop taking photos, and I was even placing it above Ljubljana as the prettiest city in Europe.
+While I was cruising along on the water, I was busy making plans to visit every single year.
+I couldn’t stop taking photos and I was even declaring it to be the prettiest city in Europe.

 But as soon as I left the water, I struggled.
-There were just so. many. people. that it wasn’t an exaggeration to say that it was the most crowded place I’ve ever been to!
+There were so. many. people. that it wasn’t an exaggeration to say that it was the most crowded city I’ve ever been to!
 I appreciated that we were all there for the same reason, and that Venice is more than worth battling through it all — but it was still a little frustrating.